microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/unifiedroleassignment-delete.md

 ## Permissions

-Depending on the RBAC provider and the permission type (delegated or application) that is needed, choose from the following table the least privileged permission required to call this API.
-To learn more, including [taking caution](/graph/auth/auth-concepts#best-practices-for-requesting-permissions) before choosing more privileged permissions, search for the following permissions in [Permissions](/graph/permissions-reference).
+One of the following permissions is required to call this API.
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 ### For the Directory (Azure AD) provider